 - standardized tests (for language, motor skills, etc.) that are appropriate for the individual's age, development profile and behavior and for the context in which the test is being performed.
 Recognized tests and scales (e.g. those recommended by the French National Authority for Health or HAS) should be used if possible.

 Various genetic and environmental factors are associated with ASD.
 Environmental factors that have been reported include the use of certain drugs (such as valproic acid) during pregnancy, and some viral infections.
 But the main contributing factor is genetic; in some cases a single de novo mutation (or DNM – a mutation that is absent in the parents and first appears in the child) is responsible for autism.
-In other cases, a combination of several genetic variations increases the risk of ASD.
+In other cases, a combination of several genetic variations increases the probability of developing ASD.
 More than 200 genes are already known and new genes are regularly identified.
 Studies have also revealed that a significant proportion of the genetic variations associated with autism are shared by other conditions such as attention deficit disorder, with or without hyperactivity (ADD/ADHD), and intellectual disability.

 Treatment and management